 It’s a unique, multi-national initiative and the result of a partnership between two of Europe’s most innovative companies – Inmarsat and Deutsche Telekom – both recognised experts in connectivity services.
 Together with other partners across Europe – Thales, Nokia, Cobham and ArianeSpace – a commitment to collaboration helped drive this project forward.

-With the satellite overhead, over 300 complementary ground-based 4G LTE towers beam high-speed connectivity into the sky, across 28 European Union states – plus Norway and Switzerland.
+With the satellite overhead, around 300 complementary ground-based 4G LTE towers beam high-speed connectivity into the sky, across 30 European nations.
 These ground towers have to provide comprehensive coverage – but that means sometimes building them in challenging places, such as the small Greek island of Skopelos.

 Inflight connections are established via small, on board aircraft antennas, which are constantly connected to the satellite and the ground towers and will dynamically switch to the best signal to ensure maximum capacity – so there’s no impact or interference with the service passengers receive in the aircraft’s cabin.

 The satellite access station (SAS)